What Is A Sitemap: How To Create A Sitemap In WordPress Using Rank Math

 Why Sitemaps Are Important

-Either a new site or an old site, Google ( Or other search engines) discover the content of your website by following internal links.
+Either a new site or an old site, Google (or other search engines) discovers the content of your website by following internal links.

-If you have a sitemap with all links to your website, you are basically making the job of Google easier, as Google can easily find the structure and links of your website and crawls them accordingly.
+If you have a sitemap with all links to your website, you are basically making Google’s job easier.
+Google can easily find the structure and links of your website and crawl them accordingly.

-Websites with sitemaps get crawled quickly and easily compare to one that does not have a sitemap.
+Websites with sitemaps get crawled quickly and easily compared to ones that do not have a sitemap.

 Here are the different scenarios where sitemaps are really important.